manusbhat/manusbhat-src/esoteric/esoteric-back/enss/problem_sets/Main Problem Set/Rabbit Wrestling League II/index.md

 Since $1$ always beats $2$, the second condition never even applies.
 From here, the winner of $3$ and $4$ has two options.
 Then, the winner of $1$ vs the previous winner also has two options, giving us a total of $4$ possible brackets.

 # Variations
 Consider how to deal with first-round byes in the event that $N$ is not a power of 2.
-Also, take a look at Rabbit Wrestling League II to incorporate a proper tournament bracket set up.
+Also, take a look at Rabbit Wrestling League I to incorporate a proper tournament bracket set up.

 Problem Credits: Manu